My Happy Place: Chart performance

 My Happy Place debuted and peaked at number 11 on the UK Albums Chart.
 This marked Bunton's third non-consecutive top 20 entry on the chart.
 Elsewhere in the UK, the debuted at number 9 on the UK Album Downloads, and number 6 on both the Physical Albums, and the Albums Sales Chart.
 The album peaked at number three on Independent Albums Chart, spending eight weeks on that chart.
 My Happy Place also debuted at number 7 on the Scottish Albums Chart.
+The album also charted in six other countries, with minor commercial success.